 The information in this article is provided for educational purposes and reflects traditional Ayurvedic knowledge.
 It is not intended as medical advice and should not replace consultation with a qualified healthcare professional.

-In brief: Classical Ayurveda has a complete system for understanding sleep - called Nidra, one of the three pillars of health - that identifies multiple types of disturbed sleep, each with a different doshic cause and a different approach.
+In brief: Classical Ayurveda has a complete system for understanding sleep - called Nidra, one of the three pillars of health - that identifies multiple types of restless sleep, each with a different doshic character and a different traditional approach.
 Modern sleep science is roughly a century old.
 The classical framework is two thousand years old and considerably more nuanced.
 This guide covers both.

-Sleep and Ayurveda: What 3,000 Years of Classical Medicine Knows About Rest
+Sleep and Ayurveda: What 3,000 Years of Classical Tradition Knows About Rest

 Modern sleep science emerged as a distinct field of research in the mid-twentieth century.
 The discovery of REM sleep dates to 1953.
 The first clinical sleep laboratories opened in the 1970s.
 The pharmaceutical industry's serious engagement with sleep began in the 1980s.
 By the standards of medical history, the scientific study of sleep is a very young discipline.

 Classical Ayurveda addressed sleep - Nidra - as one of the three pillars of health (Trayopastambha) approximately two thousand years before any of this.
-The Charaka Samhita describes sleep not as a passive state but as an active process essential to the maintenance of all seven body tissues, the renewal of Ojas (vital essence), and the maintenance of what the text calls Sukha - health in its fullest sense.
-The classical framework for understanding why people sleep poorly is more differentiated than most modern clinical approaches, distinguishing between multiple types of disturbed sleep with different causes and different solutions.
+The Charaka Samhita describes sleep not as a passive state but as an active process essential to the maintenance of all seven body tissues, the renewal of Ojas (vital essence), and the maintenance of what the text calls Sukha - wellbeing in its fullest sense.
+The classical framework for understanding why people sleep restlessly is more differentiated than most modern approaches, distinguishing between multiple types of restless sleep with different doshic characters and different traditional responses.

 This article explains that framework and what it offers in practical terms.